10,000 women die in car crashes each year because of bad design

 In July 2019, my coauthor Hana was hit head on by a passenger truck attempting to pass in a no-passing zone.
-The whole family was seriously injured, but most of all the females passengers, whose spines were fractured and intestines torn.
+The whole family was seriously injured, but most of all the female passengers, whose spines were fractured and intestines torn.
 Halfway across the world and five months later to the day, a distracted driver jumped lanes and smashed into me.
 In that crash too, I and the other women in the car suffered a ruptured intestine and broken bones, while the men walked away mostly unharmed.
 By the time Hana and I found each other a year later, united by a search for answers, more than 400,000 women had been severely injured by motor vehicles.

 What we didn’t know at the time was that our shared trauma was not unique—the sisterhood of vehicle-crash victims is farther reaching than we realized.
 Mothers and daughters are bonded not by stories and laughs, but by traumatic brain injuries, permanent scars, and moments of horror sealed into memory.